Zerro97/khuibeom.com/content/blog/javascript-fundamentals-scope.md

 // Suzy
 ```

 Before we get to the conversation, one thing to note is that the code execution process happens in 2 phases: one that compiler handle during compilation and one that engine handle during code execution.
+So in the first phase, there will be an interaction between compiler and scope manager and the second phase will be an interaction between engine and scope manager.

-Alright, let's listen to the first phase of conversation between compiler and scope manager (happens during compile/parsing phase):
+Alright, let's listen to the first phase of conversation (happens during compile/parsing phase):

 > **Compiler**: Hey, Scope Manager (of the global scope), I found a formal declaration for an identifier called `students`, ever heard of it?
 >